 The penalties in Illinois include:

-• A fine ranging from $2500 to $25000 or more, depending on the circumstances and context of the DUI accident.
+• A fine ranges from $2500 to $25000 or more, depending on the circumstances and context of the DUI accident.

-• Jail time ranging from a week to a year
+• Jail time ranges from a week to a year

 • Community service worth ten days to 7 years